Get insider access

 Download

-After calibration, accuracy is exceptional.
-The remaining color inaccuracies shouldn't be visible to the naked eye.
-The color temperature is almost right on our 6500K target, and white balance is nearly perfect.
+The accuracy after calibration is fantastic.
+The remaining color inaccuracies aren't visible to the naked eye.
+The color temperature is almost right on the 6500K target, and the white balance is nearly perfect.
 Gamma is significantly improved, but very dark and very bright scenes are slightly over-brightened.

 9.4